-To qualify for admission to the University at Albany's Educational Opportunity Program (EOP), you must be a New York State resident, possess a high school diploma or its equivalent, and meet the academic and financial eligibility requirements outlined below.
+To qualify for admission to UAlbany's Educational Opportunity Program (EOP), you must be a New York State resident, possess a high school diploma or its equivalent, and meet the academic and financial eligibility requirements outlined below.
 Be sure to check "yes" on the EOP indicator on your admissions application.
 EOP applicants are not required to pay the application fee.

 Listed below are the academic requirements for freshman admission to UAlbany's EOP program.
 Applicants are required to submit an official high school transcript or an official General Equivalency Diploma (GED) score report.
 The State University of New York has authorized the University at Albany to be test-optional for students applying for first-time freshman admission for the spring semester of 2021, the fall semester of 2021, and the spring semester of 2022.
 View our test-optional policy.
 UAlbany's academic guidelines are as follows:

 Transfer students are eligible for EOP admission only if they have been enrolled previously in an EOP, HEOP, SEEK, College Discovery program or similar academic and financial support program at their previous college and all institutions attended.
 If you are transferring, you must also submit verification of your status as a previous EOP-type student.
 A minimum of an overall 2.5 grade point average is required for all EOP transfer students.